chengkuangan/pgwdemo/README.md

   image: docker.io/chengkuan/amq-streams-kafka-connect-23:1.3.0
 ```

-5. Finally, at the command prompt.
-Make sure you login to OpenShift with the correct user and run the following to deploy the demo.
+5. Finally, run the following command to change to `bin` directory and execute the `deployDemo.sh`.
+Make sure you login to OpenShift with the correct user.
+Please note that this .sh script must be ran from within the `bin` directory.
 ```
 cd bin
-./deployDemo.sh`
+./deployDemo.sh
 ```
 ## Additional Information

-* You may want to refer to this [article](http://braindose.blog/2020/03/11/event-based-microservices-kafka-openshift/) that I had created sometime ago on how to implement most of the component that I showcase in this demo.
-Thought the codes on this article may be outdated but it does provide detail explaination on how to create some of the key components.
+* Refer to this [article](http://braindose.blog/2020/03/11/event-based-microservices-kafka-openshift/) that I had created sometime ago on how to implement some of the components that are used in this demo.
+Thought the codes on this article may be outdated but it provides some well documented detail to get started.